 In this example, we will be connecting to a Valkey cluster that has the following topology:

-Shotover will be deployed as a sidecar to each node in the Valkey cluster, listening on 6380
+Shotover will be deployed as a sidecar to each node in the Valkey cluster, listening on 6380.
+Use the following docker-compose.yaml to run the Valkey cluster and Shotover sidecars.

 curl -L https://raw.githubusercontent.com/shotover/shotover-examples/main/valkey-cluster-1-1/docker-compose.yaml --output docker-compose.yaml

 Below we can see an example of a Valkey node and it's Shotover sidecar.
-Notice they are running on the same network address (172.16.1.2
+Notice they are running on the same network address (172.16.1.2) and the present directory is being mounted to allow Shotover to access the config and topology files.

 valkey-node-0:

-image: bitnami/valkey-cluster:7.2.5-debian-12-r4
+image: bitnamilegacy/valkey-cluster:7.2.5-debian-12-r4

 networks: